 - 60. Plaintiff and Class Members now face years of constant surveillance of their financial and personal records, monitoring, and loss of rights.
 The Class is incurring and will continue to incur such damages in addition to any fraudulent use of their PII. - 61.
 The injuries to Plaintiff and Class Members were directly and proximately caused by Defendant's failure to implement or maintain adequate data security measures for the PII of Plaintiff and Class Members. - 62.
 The ramifications of Defendant's failure to keep secure the PII of Plaintiff and Class Members are long lasting and severe.
 Once PII is stolen-particularly Social Security numbers-fraudulent use of that information and damage to victims may continue for years. - 63.
-In the Notice Letter, Defendant makes an offer to provide identity monitoring services for a period of no longer than 24 months.
-This is wholly inadequate to compensate Plaintiff and Class Members as it fails to provide for the fact victims of data breaches and other unauthorized disclosures commonly face multiple years of ongoing identity theft, financial fraud, and it entirely fails to provide sufficient compensation for the unauthorized release and disclosure of Plaintiff's and Class Members' PII. - 64.
-Defendant's offer of credit and identity monitoring establishes that Plaintiff's and Class Members' sensitive PII was in fact affected, accessed, compromised, and exfiltrated from Defendant's computer systems. - 65.
-As a metal refinery company in custody of the PII of its customers, Defendant knew, or should have known, the importance of safeguarding PII entrusted to it by Plaintiff and Class Members, and of the foreseeable consequences if its data security systems were breached.
+As a RV camping company in custody of the PII of its customers, Defendant knew, or should have known, the importance of safeguarding PII entrusted to it by Plaintiff and Class Members, and of the foreseeable consequences if its data security systems were breached.
 This includes the significant costs imposed on Plaintiff and Class Members as a result of a breach.
 Defendant failed, however, to take adequate cybersecurity measures to prevent the Data Breach.